tarteel101/Shell-Design/README.md

 #include <errno.h>
 ```

-These are like toolboxes the program needs to do different jobs:

 - <stdio.h>: Lets us print messages or read input (e.g., printf and fgets).
 - <stdlib.h>: Helps with things like exiting the program (exit) and handling memory.
 - <string.h>: Allows us to work with text, like splitting commands or comparing strings.
 - <unistd.h>: Gives access to system features like running processes.
 - <sys/types.h> and <sys/wait.h>: Allow us to manage child processes (like running a command).
 - <errno.h>: Helps us understand what went wrong when something breaks.

 ---

-- Constants

 ```C
 #define MAX_LINE_LENGTH 512
 #define MAX_COMMANDS 10
 ```
-MAX_LINE_LENGTH: This defines the maximum length (512 characters) of a single command line.
+- MAX_LINE_LENGTH: This defines the maximum length (512 characters) of a single command line.

-MAX_COMMANDS: This defines how many separate commands we can handle at once (up to 10).
+- MAX_COMMANDS: This defines how many separate commands we can handle at once (up to 10).

 ---